-Ukrainians granted humanitarian parole to enter the U.S., as well as those granted TPS, do have access to public benefits such as Medicaid, SNAP, Supplemental Security Income (SSI), and TANF, and are eligible for some of the benefits that resettled refugees can access - pending capacity and availability of refugee resettlement agencies in your area - including Refugee Cash Assistance, Refugee Medical Assistance, Preferred Communities, and Matching Grants.
+Ukrainians granted humanitarian parole to enter the U.S., are eligible to access to public benefits such as Medicaid, SNAP, WIC, Supplemental Security Income (SSI), and TANF, and are eligible for some of the benefits that resettled refugees can access - pending capacity and availability of refugee resettlement agencies in your area - including Refugee Cash Assistance, Refugee Medical Assistance, Preferred Communities, and Matching Grants.
+In some states, Ukrainians with Temporary Protective Status (TPS) have eligibility for Medicaid or CHIP (for pregnant people or children), and WIC.